Can you remotely access a computer that is turned off?

 Part 2.
 Remotely access the computer with remote desktop software

-After you have successfully turned on the remote computer via Wake-on-LAN, you’re able to remotely access it with the help of remote desktop software.
-We recommend you choose AnyViewer, the free remote desktop software for Windows.
-It allows users to remotely access unattended computers and take full control of them.
-You’re able to run computer apps, transfer files, share screens, etc.
+Once you've successfully activated the remote computer through Wake-on-LAN, you can then remotely access it using remote desktop software.
+We suggest opting for AnyViewer, a free remote desktop software for Windows.
+With AnyViewer, users can remotely access unattended computers and assume complete control.
+You'll have the capability to run computer applications, transfer files, share screens, and more.

 Step 1.
 Install and run AnyViewer on both of your computers.
 Navigate to Log in and then Sign up on the Controller computer (if you have already registered on the official website, you can log in directly).